top of page

 My Grief

-Decades ago, I was trained in psychotherapy, social work, coaching, and consulting; and I worked in all the aforementioned fields.
+Decades ago, I was trained in psychotherapy, human-services, coaching, and consulting; and I worked in all the aforementioned fields.
 Still, nothing prepared me for the process of healing from great, GREAT loss.
 I was not prepared to understand the complex, emotional process of my own grieving.
 There was a time when I threw myself into helping others by way of facilitating grief support-groups for a national organization.
-Convincing myself I was no longer bereaved, I thought defining myself as such meant my life would be one of constant sorrow and despair.
+Convincing myself I was no longer bereaved since I thought defining myself as such meant my life would be one of constant sorrow and despair.

 My process of healing has been complex, emotionally.
 Grief is like that.
 Now, though, I am a more evolved and solid human being.
 My grief is not gone or complete.
 It is, simply, integrated into who I am.
 I am sad on some days, and sometimes I’m angry.
 There are days when I feel unsteady and vulnerable.
 I also laugh and experience inner-peace and happiness.
 Yet, there were days when I didn't know if experiencing joy would ever happen, or if I wanted it to.
 Fast-forward to today…I'm comfortable being bereaved and welcome the entire spectrum of emotions—all of them.